badjacent/transient/docs/data_tools/README.md

 - `financialdatasets.ai` does **not** adjust prices for corporate actions (splits, dividends, symbol changes).
 Snapshot returns are raw ratios of the provided close prices, so dividend-heavy names will appear to gap lower on ex-div dates and split activity must be handled downstream.
 - The service lacks canonical security identifiers (ISIN/CUSIP/FIGI) and only supports ticker strings, which introduces ambiguity for dual-listed or share-class variants.
 - There is no trading-calendar awareness; the price fetch simply requests a rolling window and infers trading days from nonzero-volume rows.
 Holidays/halts are not automatically aligned to an exchange calendar.
 - Neither the snapshot API nor the QA pipeline includes sentiment/news data.
-When a portfolio manager asks for “sentiment,” the current Week 1 tools can only return fundamentals and return metrics; sentiment must be sourced elsewhere (or clearly noted as unavailable).
+When a portfolio manager asks for "sentiment," the current Week 1 tools can only return fundamentals and return metrics; sentiment must be sourced elsewhere (or clearly noted as unavailable).
-- Because these gaps mirror the `fd_api.py` “IMPORTANT ASSUMPTION” notes, downstream agents must validate prices against an authoritative feed before using them for risk, OMS, or pricing workflows.
+- Because these gaps mirror the `fd_api.py` "IMPORTANT ASSUMPTION" notes, downstream agents must validate prices against an authoritative feed before using them for risk, OMS, or pricing workflows.